Static site generators

 Right now there are probably many readers who are clenching their first and lowering their eyebrows in anger at the omission of their tool.
 What about … Docpad!!???
 What about Nikola??!!
 What about Docusaurus?!!

 Hey, there are a lot of tool options out there, and you might have found the perfect match between your content needs and the tool.
 Additionally, the tools landscape for developer docs is robust, complex, and seemingly endless.
 Most people don’t have deep exposure to that many tools.
 If you start with one and become familiar with it, changing course becomes harder.
 There often isn’t a killer feature that prompts you to refactor and recode your entire website.

 Also, recognize that I’m only recommending what I perceive to be the most popular options.
 The developer tool landscape is diverse and constantly changing, and what may be relevant one day might be passé the next.
-This is a difficult space to navigate, and selecting the right tool for your needs is a tough question.
+Docs-as-code tooling is a difficult space to navigate, and selecting the right tool for your needs is a tough question.
 I offer more specific advice and recommendations in Which tool to choose for API docs — my recommendations.
 The tool you choose will affect both your productivity and capability, so it tends to be an important choice.